opnfv/functest/docs/userguide/index.rst

 When the Tempest suite is run, each test duration is measured.
 The full console output is stored in the tempest.log file.

-As an addition of Arno, Brahmaputra runs a customized set of Tempest test cases.
+As an addition of Arno, Brahmaputra runs a customised set of Tempest test cases.
-The list is specificed through --tests-file when running Rally.
+The list is specified through --tests-file when running Rally.
 This option has been introduced in Rally in version 0.1.2.

-The customized test list is available in the Functest repo `[4]`_ This list contains more than 200 Tempest test cases.
+The customised test list is available in the Functest repo `[4]`_ This list contains more than 200 Tempest test cases.
-The list can be divied into two main parts:
+The list can be divided into two main parts:

   1) Set of tempest smoke test cases
   2) Set of test cases from DefCore list `[8]`_